programmingprincess/asu-hacktoberfest2017/README.md

 - Hi, my name is Kartik, I'm from Canada, and my favorite emoji is 😂 because you'll always find me laughing out loud!

 - Hi, my name is Rebecca and my favorite emoji is 💯

+## Conclusion
+Thank you for the overwhelming amount of contributions!
+I hope that everybody made their 4 pull requests for Hacktoberfest, and that your journey to open source doesn't end here.
+I am *slowly* getting through the pull requests.
+Check back if you don't see your changes in this repo!
+Best of luck :)